slowrunner/Carl/Examples/raspberry_pi_revision/README.md

 If the Raspberry Pi has been over-volted (voiding the warranty) the revision number will have 100 at the front. e.g. 1000002.

-## Raspberry Pi 2 / Model Zero
+## Raspberry Pi 2, 3, 4 / Model Zero / Compute Module

-With the release of the Raspberry Pi 2, there is a new encoding of the Revision field in /proc/cpuinfo.
+With the release of the Raspberry Pi 2, there began a new encoding of the Revision field in /proc/cpuinfo.
 The bit fields are as follows